Skip to main content

 (1) Premium pay: The chief of industries, or designee, may award, on a month-to-month basis, additional premium pay to inmates who make contributions to OPI operations that exceed standards required of them.

 (2) Piece work: The chief of industries, or designee, may establish a compensation plan based upon individual or group piece-work standards for any new shop deemed appropriate or for any existing shop where increased production is needed.
-If such piece-work compensation is adopted, it shall be in lieu of the standard compensation established by this rule.
+If piece-work compensation is adopted, the chief of industries or designee is permitted to structure it in lieu of the standard compensation established by this rule.

 (3) Bonus supplement: When circumstances arise requiring high production requirements or emergency production runs in shops not adaptable to a group piece-work plan pursuant to paragraph (J)(2) of this rule, the chief of industries may approve a bonus supplement for the OPI inmates assigned to the shop involved.
 The rate of the bonus supplement will be within the discretion of the chief of industries.